we-like-parsers/pegen_experiments/docs/helpers.md

 - cmpop: cmpop_ty, The comparison operator
 - expr: expr_ty, The expression that gets compared

+##### KeyValuePair

+Used to hold a key value pair, that is needed when parsing the key value pairs of a dict.

+- key: expr_ty, The pair's key
+- value: expr_ty, The pair's value

 ##### NameDefaultPair

 Needed so that rules that implement function parameters, can store